dakshthapar/alpha-lab-core/README.md

 ### Performance
 - **Memory usage**: Full LOB reconstruction can require significant RAM for long simulations
+  - ✅ **Merge operations** use streaming mode and can process datasets larger than available RAM
 - **CPU bound**: Simulation speed scales linearly with CPU cores, not GPU accelerated
 - **Storage**: A year of tick data (252 days) can require 50-100GB of disk space